nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ## Response Header Filter

-In this guide we will deploy NGINX Gateway Fabric and use HTTPRoute resources to route traffic to the server.
-We will use `ResponseHeaderModifier` filter to modify the HTTP response headers.
+In this guide, we will configure an HTTPRoute with a `ResponseHeaderModifier` filter to modify the HTTP response headers of an application.

 ### Deploy the Headers application